cdmuir/stomata-ilima/README.md

 ## Author contributions

-Genevieve Triplett and [Chris Muir](https://cdmuir.netlify.app) and CDM contributed equally to all stages of this project; [Tom Buckley](https://buckleylab.ucdavis.edu/) contributed to development of the method and helped edit the manuscript.
+Genevieve Triplett and [Chris Muir](https://cdmuir.netlify.app) contributed equally to all stages of this project; [Tom Buckley](https://buckleylab.ucdavis.edu/) contributed to development of the method and helped edit the manuscript.

 ## Contents